descope-sample-apps/native-flows-swift-sample-app/README.md

 5. Run the simulator within Xcode - The play button located in the top left

+7. Change the value of the `appInterface` value in `AppInterface.swift` to see other examples of authentication screens

 ### Notes:

 1. Enchanted link currently does not route back to the application.
 You will need to validate the token externally from a web or backend client.